Squidyu/github-trending/README.md

 ## All language

+* 【2025-07-29】[ashishpatel26 / 500-AI-Agents-Projects](https://github.com/ashishpatel26/500-AI-Agents-Projects) - The 500 AI Agents Projects is a curated collection of AI agent use cases across various industries.
+It showcases practical applications and provides links to open-source projects for implementation, illustrating how AI agents are transforming sectors such as healthcare, finance, education, retail, and more.
+* 【2025-07-29】[mattermost-community / focalboard](https://github.com/mattermost-community/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
 * 【2025-07-28】[daveebbelaar / ai-cookbook](https://github.com/daveebbelaar/ai-cookbook) - Examples and tutorials to help developers build AI systems
 * 【2025-07-26】[semgrep / semgrep](https://github.com/semgrep/semgrep) - Lightweight static analysis for many languages.
 Find bug variants with patterns that look like source code.
 * 【2025-07-25】[langchain-ai / rag-from-scratch](https://github.com/langchain-ai/rag-from-scratch) -